mcaacm/Nonadiabatic-transition-paths-from-quantum-jump-trajectories-data-archive/README.md

 You should have received a copy of the GNU General Public License along with TPT_CI.
 If not, see <https://www.gnu.org/licenses/>.

+ZENODO

+This repository is archived permanently at: 10.5281/zenodo.6950371

 PAPER DATA

 Data and gnuplot scripts necessary to regenerate the figures in the paper are found